So, you’re planning your trip to Buenos Aires. Your first question is likely to be: how do I figure out what to do in Buenos Aires?

 Learn to play polo

 As the birthplace of many of polo’s greatest players, why not try your hand at playing polo in Argentina?
 Just outside of Buenos Aires are many polo fields, and when competitions aren’t being played they open up to teach newbies how to play a chukka or two.
-Book a tour online to learn how to play polo.
+Book a tour to learn how to play polo, which includes a lesson and lunch.

 Visit an estancia

 A great way to escape the craziness of the city is to head to the countryside and spend a night or two at an estancia, essentially a ranch.
-I’ve previously written about the best estancias near Buenos Aires.
+I’ve previously written about the best estancias near Buenos Aires to give you some recommendations.

 Become a gaucho for a day